tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 This document defines the following terms:

-Companion DoH Server:
+Direct Resolver:
-: A DNS resolver that provides connectivity over HTTPS (DoH) that is designated as equivalent to querying a given Direct Resolver.
+: A DNS resolver using any transport, encrypted or unencrypted, that is provisioned directly by a local router or a VPN.

 Designated Resolver:
 : A DNS resolver that is designated as a responsible resolver for a given domain or zone.

-Direct Resolver:
+Designated resolvers use encrypted transports.

+Companion DoH Server:
-: A DNS resolver using any transport that is provisioned directly by a local router or a VPN.
+: A DNS resolver that provides connectivity over HTTPS (DoH) that is designated as equivalent to querying a particular Direct Resolver.

 # Designated Resolvers

+An encrypted DNS resolver, such as a DoH or DoT server, can be designated for use in resolving names within one or more zones.
+This means that clients can learn about an explicit mapping from a given domain or zone to one or more Designated Resolvers, and use that mapping to select the best resolver for a given query.

+Designating a resolver MUST rely on mutual agreement between the entity managing a zone (the Domain Owner) and the entity operating the resolver.
+These entities can be one and the same, or a Domain Owner can choose to designate a third-party resolver to handle its traffic.
+By presenting proof of this mutual agreement, the two entities assert to clients that interacting with the designated resolver will not expose information about names being resolved to an entity that would otherwise not be able to learn such information.

+As an example with only one entity, a company that runs many sites within "enterprise.example.com" can provide its own DoH resolver, "doh.enterprise.example.com", and designate only that resolver for all names that fall within "enterprise.example.com".
+This means that no other resolver would be designated for those names, and clients would only be resolving names with the same entity that would receive TLS connections.

+As an example with several entities, the organization that runs sites within "example.org" may work with two different Content Delivery Networks (CDNs) to serve its sites.
+It might designate names under "example.com" to two different entities, "doh.cdn-a.net" and "doh.cdn-b.net".
+These are CDNs that have an existing relationship with the organization that runs "example.org", and have agreements with that organization about how data about names and users is handled.

+There are several methods that can be used to designate a resolver:

+- Based on SVCB DNS records issued to another resolver ({{svcb}})
-- Based on DNSSEC-signed SVCB record
+- Based on information from Designated DoH Resolver that is confirmed via SVCB DNS records ({{pvd}})
-- Based on confirmation of a trusted domain, listed in additional information
+- Based on mutual confirmation of domains over HTTPS ({{pvd-mutual}})
-- Use IP hints for addresses

-# Discovering Designated DoH Resolvers

-Clients dynamically build and maintain a set of known Designated DoH Servers.
-The information that is associated with each server is:

-- The URI Template of the DoH server {{!RFC8484}}
-- A list of domains for which the DoH server is designated
+Note that clients SHOULD NOT accept designations for effective top-level domains (eTLDs), such as ".com".

+## Designating with Service Binding DNS Records {#svcb}

-This information can be retrieved from several different sources.
-The primary source for discovering Designated DoH Server configurations is from properties stored in a SVCB (or a SVCB-conformant type like HTTPSSVC) DNS Record {{!I-D.nygren-dnsop-svcb-httpssvc}}.
+The primary source for discovering Designated DoH Server configurations is from properties stored in a SVCB (or a SVCB-conformant type like HTTPSSVC) DNS Record {{!I-D.ietf-dnsop-svcb-httpssvc}}.
 This record provides the URI Template of a DoH server that is designated for a specific domain.
 A specific domain may have more than one such record.